 - (1) Disconnect the power supply cord, and then remove outer case. - (2) Open the door and block it open. - (3) Discharge high voltage capacitor. - (4) Remove the AH sensor. - (5) Install the new AH sensor. - (6) Reconnect all leads removed from components during testing. - (7) Re-install the outer case (cabinet). - (8) Reconnect the power supply cord after the outer case is installed. - (9) Reconnect the oven to the power supply and check the sensor cook operation as follows: - 9-1.
 Fill approximately 200 milliliters (7.2 oz) of tap water in a 1000 milliliter measuring cup. - 9-2.
-Place the container on the center of tray in the oven cavity.

-- 9-3.
-Close the door. - 9-4.
-Touch the Timer/Clock pad once, the Power Level pad twice, the Start pad once and the number pad 1 once. - 9-5.
+Place the container on the center of tray in the oven cavity. - 9-3.
+Open the door. - 9-4.
+Touch the TIMER/CLOCK pad once and the POWER LEVEL pad twice.
+Close the door and touch the START pad once.
+Open the door and touch the number pads 1 once and the number pad 4.
+Close the door and the touch the START pad. - 9-5.
 The control panel is in automatic Sensor operation. - 9-6.
-And then the oven will turn off automatically, and the time for detecting moisture will be displayed.
+The oven turns off automatically, and the time for detecting moisture will be displayed.

 If new sensor dose not operate properly, the problem is with the control unit, and refer to explanation below.